panjikrisnayasa/CariPura/README.md

 Cari Pura is an application that implements MVVM architecture with Kotlin as programming language and Firebase as data storage.

-This application consists of 3 actor: guest, contributor, admin
+This application consists of 3 actor: guest, contributor, and admin.

 ## Some features of Cari Pura:
 ### 1. Find the nearest temple